yongchenglow/livestorm-meeting-tools/README.md

 <keyword>: <commit details>
 ```

-keywords should be taken from the dangerfile.ts
+keywords should be taken from the commitlint.config.js

 ## Acknowledgements

 1. This project was created using the [Livestorm SDK](https://developers.livestorm.co/docs/getting-started-with-plugins-sdk) please refer to their docs for more information
+2. Commit Lint setup was done with the help of [commitlint](https://commitlint.js.org/#/)
+3. Betterer setup was done with the help of [betterer](https://phenomnomnominal.github.io/betterer/docs/running-betterer/)

 ## License